myCSUSMCalifornia Pre-Doctoral Scholarship

 - ELIGIBILITY REQUIREMENTS

-To be eligible to apply to the California Pre-Doctoral Scholarship, applicants must:
+To be eligible to apply to the California Pre-Doctoral Scholarship for the 2026-2027 Cycle, applicants must:

 - Be a CSUSM junior, senior, or master’s student.